Some notes on birthdays.

 In answering, we do like in French and talk about how many years we “have”:

-If, on the day of someone’s birthday, we want to ask them how old they are turning, we use the affix -liq-to express something that is about to happen:
+If, on the day of someone’s birthday, we want to ask them how old they are turning, we use the affix -liq-to express something that is changing:

-Finally, if you are wondering what to write on those birthday cards that circulate through the office:
+Finally, if you are looking for something to write on a birthday card: